croisen/dotfiles/README.md

     - Audacious
     - Blueman
     - Firefox
+    - Scrot
     - Thunar
 *   The apps that are auto started are:
     - Blueman
     - Picom
     - Network Manager
+### Hyprland
+*   Currently just the default config with keybinds similar to my awesomewm keybinds

 ## GTK
 *   The theme is [gruvbox-material-dark](https://github.com/TheGreatMcPain/gruvbox-material-gtk) by TheGreatMcPain
-*   Slapped the themes on with lxappearance
+*   Slapped the themes on with lxappearance or nwg-look-bin (depending if I currently use awesomewm or hyprland)

 ## Kitty
 *   The config is the default one though what I thought I didn't need, I just removed them from the config file